Alberto-Hache/the-crown/backlog.md

 ## Testing game_play.py

-- Allow loading / saving board positions on separate folder.
+- Allow loading board positions on ./games folder.
 - Create tests for position_attacked().
 - Create tests for evaluate().

-## Data structures
+## Rules

-- (N/A)
+- game_play: add function to check if a position is legal:
+  - No princes can be taken.
+  - No soldiers in their prince's starting position.
+  - Number of princes, knights, soldiers per side.

 ## Optimizations